ibm-cloud-docs/apps/patterns.md

 Microservice apps provide the foundation for building backend microservices, including a basic health endpoint and REST API.
 Generated apps include all the dependencies required both for the microservice itself, and for any attached cloud service.

-Choose a micro-service starter for your language and framework requirements.
+Choose a micro-service starter kit for your language and framework requirements.
 You can find starter kits for Microservice pattern on the [{{site.data.keyword.cloud_notm}} App Service developer dashboard](https://console.bluemix.net/developer/appservice/dashboard).

 ## Mobile
 {: #mobile}